nerdlem/certs/README.md

 * [Certificate Rotation with Let's Encrypt](https://lem.click/post/certificate-rotation-with-letsencrypt/)
 * [Multiple certs with Certbot](https://lem.click/post/multiple-certs-with-certbot/)

-Each domain name for which you intent to have a certificate, should have a directory containing a template file and a symlink to `Makefile.sub`.
+Each domain name for which you intend to have a certificate, should have a directory containing a template file and a symlink to `Makefile.sub`.
 Do something like this:

 ```
 ./boostrap.sh my.domain